uoe-agents/IGP2/docs/commandline_options.md

 - `--no_visualiser`: If present, then the pygame visualiser will not be displayed.
 - `--record, -r`: If present, then the CARLA simulation will be recorded for playback.
 - `--plot_map_only`: If present, then only plot the given map and then exit the program.

+## genconfig.py
+- `-n, --name NAME`: The name of your scenario.
+NAME should be a string.
+- `-nm, --n_mcts N_MCTS`: The number of MCTSAgents to add to the configuration file.
+N_MCTS should be a natural number.
+- `-nt, --n_traffic N_TRAFFIC`: The number of TrafficAgents to add to the configuration file.
+N_TRAFFIC should be a natural number.
+- `-o, --output_path PATH`: Directory to save the generated configuration file to.
+PATH should be a string that points to a valid directory.
+- `--set_locations`: If given, then display a map of the road layout to select the positions of spawns and goals more easily.